nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/JzAbvkFxVzs/index.md

 ---
 title: 'The Pitfalls of Routine Agile Questions: Avoiding the Ghosts of Agile Past'
+description: Explore the balance between pragmatism and dogmatism in Agile.
+Discover real stories that highlight the importance of flexibility for effective team management!
 date: 2024-10-20
 videoId: JzAbvkFxVzs
 url: /resources/videos/:slug